 According to Deloitte, approximately 85% of surveyed organizations stated that there are benefits to be found when they shift to integrating and streamlining the use of technology for global compliance tasks.

-Consulting firms will benefit from a GRC platform that can handle document automation, an online portal for company and incorporation management, e-billing, and e-signature.
+Firms will benefit from a GRC platform that can handle document automation, an online portal for company and incorporation management, e-billing, and e-signature.
 Firms can use software such as Fusion Framework or IBM OpenPage for compliance management, as well as keeping up with standards and regulations in different countries, improving visibility through predictive analytics, and raising company engagement using automation.

 - Adopt technology solution

-As mentioned in the first section, the Covid-19 pandemic has flipped business models upside down, prompting many industries, including professional consulting services, into adopting a digital model that enables remote work.
+As mentioned in the first section, the Covid-19 pandemic has flipped business models upside down, prompting many industries, including professional services, into adopting a digital model that enables remote work.
 According to Refinitiv’s Global Risk and Compliance Report in 2021, 43% of organizations surveyed would like to integrate automation under the pressure to increase revenue due to the virus’s spread.

 Thankfully, by utilizing digital incorporation and compliance management, professional service firms can cut down on cost, time, and even errors, allowing for a seamless and smooth experience across the board.
 As of 2020, the large majority of the companies in the professional services industry worldwide had a high likelihood to adopt cloud computing within 2025.
-During a survey performed by the Statista Research Department, 88% of respondents stated their willingness to enable cloud technology for their consulting firms.
+During a survey performed by the Statista Research Department, 88% of respondents stated their willingness to enable cloud technology for their firms.

 - Outsource partners

-Consulting firms are seeking help from outsourcing agents, or non-traditional corporate providers, for problem-solving.
+Professional firms are seeking help from outsourcing agents, or non-traditional corporate providers, for problem-solving.
 In a report on Technology Vision by Accenture, 90% of businesses utilize support from a third-party service provider to leverage digital technology and extensive expertise.

-Engaging an outsourcing partner helps consulting services fulfill the gap of expertise and the lack of knowledge for clients’ targeted market.
+Engaging an outsourcing partner helps professional services fulfill the gap of expertise and the lack of knowledge for clients’ targeted market.
 Most outsourcing providers have an in-depth understanding of global markets – from business registration procedures and requirements to regulatory standards.
-This helps consulting firms ensure compliance in all areas, cutting down on costs and workload.
+This helps firms ensure compliance in all areas, cutting down on costs and workload.

-Hopefully, through this framework, professional consulting services can develop a clear understanding of the challenges posed by clients’ global expansion.
+Hopefully, through this framework, professional services can develop a clear understanding of the challenges posed by clients’ global expansion.
 It is high time you formulated a coherent strategy for the future.
 After all, a good strategy is about knowing where you are and making the right choices about it.

-Get in touch with our team via firstname.lastname@example.org to learn more about our solutions for professional consulting services and find out how we can tailor our services to suit your current and future needs.
+Get in touch with our team via firstname.lastname@example.org to learn more about our solutions for professional services and find out how we can tailor our services to suit your current and future needs.